Sandbox Images

 ## Build Resources

-Image builds run inside a temporary builder sandbox.
-You can allocate more CPU, memory, or disk for that builder, and you can separately choose the root disk size of the generated sandbox image.
+Builds run in a temporary builder sandbox.
+You can allocate more CPU, memory, or disk for the builder, and separately set the root disk size of the resulting image.

 <Tabs>